shirlei/digital-identity-wallets-analysis/wallets/esatus.md

 <img src="../imgs/wallets/esatus/3.4-esatus-wallet-select-credential.png" width="400">

-Upon modifying (or leaving unchanged) the selected credential details and clicking 'send,' the credential is transmitted to the issuer.
+Upon modifying (or leaving unchanged) the selected credential details and clicking 'send,' the credential is transmitted to the verifier.
 Subsequently, the user receives a confirmation indicating the successful sending of the credential.

 <img src="../imgs/wallets/esatus/3.2-esatus-wallet-proof-request-sent.png" height="600">